 Since SF6 is the most potent greenhouse gas with an extremely high global warming potential, emission standards are being enforced by regulating authorities.
 At the same time, no viable alternative to SF6 exists in the short term for the power industry, so stakeholders have been proactive and set in place voluntary action plans to define more stringent emission standards for the design, manufacturing, and operation of SF6 GIS.

-Integral leak tests, also known as cumulative sealing tests or tightness tests, are the preferred test method for type testing of medium-voltage and high-voltage GIS according to the IEC 62271-1.
+These integral leak tests, also known as cumulative sealing tests or tightness tests, are the preferred test method for type testing of medium-voltage and high-voltage GIS according to the IEC 62271-1.

-Some GIS manufacturers have chosen to use integral leak tests, not only for type testing, but also for their routine testing (self-declaration) in order to reduce their overall manufacturing cycle time.
+Some GIS manufacturers have chosen to use integral leak tests, not only for type testing, but also for their routine testing in order to reduce their overall manufacturing cycle time.

 Schematic of the SF6 multipoint monitoring solution: A local computer (or remote computer) is connected to the SF6 Gas Monitor, it synchronizes the monitoring and the sampling devices.
 The same application software operates on either of the computers which enable online supervision with the OPC interface allowing remote access to the same data.
 The two (2) Alarm relays can be connected to a local warning device (bell, buzzer, or alarm light) or be connected to a local RTU device for remote alarm signals.